 She was raised on Shakespeare and ballet classes (her first dance partner was named Alvin Ailey).
 She produced thirty best-sellers, served on Presidential Committees, worked with Martin Luther King and Malcolm X and helped pave the way for contemporary writers who want to express the idealism that every society must foster; idealism that rises above any kind of doctrine or orthodoxy.
 This is the thread that runs through all of her works, and by forging a genius she raised the genre of autobiography to a higher literary form.

-Neptune on the horizon at birth makes a person the embodiment of high ideals, and musical escape is probably going to show up prominently in the person’s life.
-The same year we discovered dreamy Neptune, the saxophone was patented.
-In Maya’s chart, Neptune is joined with the star Al Zubrah or “the mane of the lion” noted for giving people a psychological and physical swagger.
+Neptune was on the eastern horizon when Maya was born.
+This can make a person the embodiment of high ideals, and artistic escape is probably going to show up prominently in the person’s life (the same year we discovered dreamy Neptune, the saxophone was patented).
+In Maya’s chart, Neptune was joined on the horizon with the star Al Zubrah or “the mane of the lion” noted for giving people a psychological and physical swagger.
 A know-how for becoming a social beacon and a sharp ability to see the bigger picture (Angela Davis had her Jupiter placed here).
 It’s sometimes called Subra Leonis, a star system in Leo.
-In the Vedic chart her ascendant falls into the mansion Magha, where a person is called a “Leo’s Leo.”
+In Indian astrology, this horizon locale, her ascendant, falls into the mansion Magha where a person is called a “Leo’s Leo.”
 It’s no surprise that a person with Zubrah and Neptune on their horizon in Leo would become famous for the words “And Still I Rise!”

 They also both have planets joined with Al Janah, (the wing of the swan) a star in the constellation Cygnus, which for centuries has granted the ability to “soar to great heights.”
 From the 1st century AD, Manilus writes that Cygnus is the constellation where “a swan hides the God, and the voice belonging to it.
 It is more than a bird, and mutters to itself within.”